 For specialist services or niche products, your landing page will need to give your visitor the least amount of reasons to click ‘back’.

-If you’re not confident with this, go hire someone.
+If you’re not confident with this, go hire someone who specialises in Google Ads optimization.
 There are people who build landing pages for a living, and they will be worth however much you need to pay them.